Madhyamakist/ai-agent-boilerplate/Readme.md

 - The Python version needs to be the same as mentioned in the `.python-version` file using pyenv-win.

-- Make sure the correct Python version has been set before you work on this project by running `python --version`
+- Make sure the correct Python version has been set by running `python --version`

 </details>